Deformation of rational singularities and Hodge structure

 for $u\in\OO_{\Yt,\yt}$ invertible, where $(z_0,\dots,z_n)$ is a local coordinate system of $(\Xt,\yt)$ compatible with $\Xt_0$ so that $\Yt=\{z_0=0\}$ locally, and $\mu_k:=\nu_k-m_k$ with

 for $v,v'\in\OO_{\Yt,\yt}$ invertible.
 Note that $m_0=1$, $\nu_0=0$, since $Y$ is reduced.
-The above equivalence then follows. \ms (ii) Let ${\rm lct}(Y)$ be the {\it log canonical threshold\1} of a reduced hypersurface $Y$ of a complex manifold $X$.
+The last equivalence of (i) then follows. \msn {\it Proof of the last equivalence of {\rm (ii)}.} Let ${\rm lct}(Y)$ be the {\it log canonical threshold\1} of a reduced hypersurface $Y$ of a complex manifold $X$.
 This can be defined as the minimal {\it jumping coefficient\1} of the {\it multiplier ideals\1} of $Y$, and coincides with the smallest $\al\in\Q$ such that $|f|^{-2\al}$ is not locally integrable on $X$, see \cite{Laz} (for the algebraic case).
 Here we shrink $X$ so that ${\rm lct}(Y)$ exists, if necessary.
 The following is well-known:

 The first equality follows for instance from \cite[Theorem 0.1]{BS}.
-(It is also possible to use analytic continuation in the variable $s\1$ of a functional equation associated with the Bernstein-Sato polynomial of $f$ to avoid the problem of derivation as distributions, see for instance \cite{JKYS}.)
-The second equality can be verified by examining the local integrability condition for the pull-back of $f^{-\al}\eta\wedge\overline{f^{-\al}\eta}$ in terms of $\nu_i,m_i$, where $\eta\in\om_X$ is a local generator. \sk We then get
+(It is also possible to use analytic continuation in the variable $s\1$ of a functional equation associated with the Bernstein-Sato polynomial of $f$ to avoid the problem of derivation as distributions, see for instance \cite{JKSY}.)
+The second equality can be verified by examining the local integrability condition for the pull-back of $f^{-\al}\eta\wedge\overline{f^{-\al}\eta}$ in terms of $\nu_i,m_i$, where $\eta\in\om_X$ is a local generator.
+(Recall that, for $a\in\R$, $\varepsilon\in\R_{>0}$, we have $\int_0^{\varepsilon}r^a{\rm d}r<+\infty$ if and only if $a>-1$.
+Here polar coordinates are used.) \sk We then get that